Mapping Bangladesh: Type of activity

-Regional Expert Reviewers (RERs)
+Regional expert reviewers (RERs)

-Regional Expert Reviewers (RERs) earn their appointed positions by making an impressive number of high quality contributions to Google's base map, and by actively participating with Google and other mappers on Google's Map Your World discussion forums.
-They hold reviewing/moderation power on Google Map Maker within their respective assigned territories, which means they can approve or deny an entry on Map Maker which would be reflected directly on Google Maps.
-Each Regional Expert Reviewer is hand-picked by the Google team and/or sometimes nominated by existing RERs and Map Maker Country Advocates.
+Regional Expert Reviewers (RERs) earn their appointed positions by making an impressive number of high-quality contributions to Google's base map, and by actively participating with Google and other mappers on Google's Map Your World discussion forums.
+They hold reviewing/moderation power on Google Map Maker within their respective assigned territories, which means they can approve or deny an entry on Map Maker, which would be reflected directly on Google Maps.
+Each regional expert reviewer is hand-picked by the Google team and/or sometimes nominated by existing RERs and Map Maker Country Advocates.
 Bangladesh had the last RER promotion on 1 October 2012, and the RER Program of the Google Map Maker Team was declared closed soon after, meaning there would be no more additions to the RER pool.
-Existing RERs however, still retain their elevated trust levels in their trust regions, their badges and close engagement with the Google Map Maker team.
-Bangladesh has 13 Regional Expert Reviewers, everyone being a member of Mapping Bangladesh.
+Existing RERs, however, still retain their elevated trust levels in their trust regions, their badges, and close engagement with the Google Map Maker team.
+Bangladesh has 13 regional expert reviewers, everyone being a member of Mapping Bangladesh.

 Improving Bangladesh maps

-Mapping Bangladesh, by a collaborative effort, added all government healthcare facilities across the country in all 485 sub-districts (locally: Upazila, উপজেলা).
-They have also demarcated all 64 Districts and 485 Sub-Districts, hence completing the entire District and Sub-District layer of Google Maps on Map Maker with the help of LGED (Local Government Engineering Department) Maps.
-During the Map Maker APAC Regional Conference 2012 at Hyderabad, India in 2012, where Mapping Bangladesh community attended as well - the Google Map Maker Team expressed their surprise and gratitude for being able to stay organized and able to complete the project.
-The community has also marked all Railway stations across the country.
-Having these major projects succeeded and praised by Google Map Maker communities, the community is now working at a local level on other projects adding business listings, neighborhoods, ferry terminals and routes, roads, ports, rivers and everything that Map Maker interface and policies (see Terms of Service) allows them to add to Google Maps.
+Mapping Bangladesh, by a collaborative effort, added all government healthcare facilities in all 485 upazilas (sub-districts) across the country.
+They also demarcated all 64 districts and 485 sub-districts, hence completing the entire district and sub-district layer of Google Maps on Map Maker with the help of LGED (Local Government Engineering Department) maps.
+During the Map Maker APAC Regional Conference 2012 at Hyderabad, India, in 2012, which the Mapping Bangladesh community attended, the Google Map Maker Team expressed their surprise and gratitude for being able to stay organized and able to complete the project.
+The community has also marked all railway stations across the country.
+Having these major projects succeed and be praised by Google Map Maker communities, the community is now working at a local level on other projects, adding business listings, neighborhoods, ferry terminals and routes, roads, ports, rivers, and everything that the Map Maker interface and policies (see Terms of Service) allow them to add to Google Maps.